megastef/rsyslog-logsene/README.md

-# What?
+# rsyslog-logsene docker file

-This is a pre-configured rsyslog server ready to ship logs to [Logsene](https://www.sematext.com/logsene/)
+This is a pre-configured rsyslog server in a Docker container, ready to ship logs to [Logsene](https://www.sematext.com/logsene/)
 - UDP/TCP/RELP input
 - Elasticsearch bulk inserts
 - HTTPS